fgebhart/blog/docs/blog/github-pages-with-namecheap-domain.md

 ### Each Commit to my Repo seems to break the configured Domain Routing

-In case a push/commit to your repo containing the source code of your static website seems to break the DNS configuration, you might need to add a `CNAME` file to your repo.
-Usually, configuring the custom domain on the GitHub Pages settings tab will add a `CNAME` file to the branch from which your static page will be deployed.
-However, a GitHub Action could be implemented in such a way, that it would overwrite the `CNAME` file with every commit.
+In case a push/commit to your repo containing the source code of your static website seems to break the DNS configuration, you might need to add a CNAME file to your repo.
+Usually, configuring the custom domain on the GitHub Pages settings tab will add a CNAME file to the branch from which your static page will be deployed.
+However, a GitHub Action could be implemented in such a way, that it would overwrite the CNAME file with every commit.
 If this is the case, you would need to add the file manually to your repo.
 To do so, have a look at the deploy branch of your repo (usually `gh-pages`) to conclude which folder of your source code branch will be deployed from the deploy branch.
 In the root of this folder, you have to add a file called `CNAME` (all uppercase).
 The content of the file must contain a single line only, which is the custom URL to point to your GitHub Page.
-In the case of this blog, [this is the file](https://github.com/fgebhart/blog/blob/main/docs/CNAME), which contains `blog.fgebhart.dev`.
+In the case of this blog, [here is the CNAME file](https://github.com/fgebhart/blog/blob/main/docs/CNAME) which contains `blog.fgebhart.dev`.
 For more details have a look at the [GitHub Troubleshooting docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/troubleshooting-custom-domains-and-github-pages#cname-errors).